When you sit down in interview, one of the most common interview questions the interviewer will ask is: “tell me about yourself?”

-In 2011 the recruitment company Accountemps surveyed over 500 hiring managers.
+The recruitment company Accountemps surveyed over 500 hiring managers.
 42% of respondents said that they would draw conclusions about interviewee between the 6 to 10 minute mark, 60% said they did this in less than 10 minutes.

 With less than 10 minutes to make an impact you simply cannot afford to waste any valuable time on irrelevant information or meaningless waffle.
 So that means no talking about hobbies, your pre-school education or the town you grew up in.